 SriPraPhai is a Woodside classic, and, after all these years, it’s still where you should be sharing a large plate of soft-shell crab with a table of your very best friends (or a few people who are fine, it really doesn’t matter).
 It’s a great spot for a casual group meal with a large menu that doesn’t stick to one region of Thailand, and it’s an especially good spot for curries, seafood, and some fragrant pork leg that falls apart as soon as you touch it.
 It is, however, cash-only, so be sure to bring enough money for dinner and some takeout desserts from the fridge on your way out.

-Just a few doors down from the super-popular SriPraPhai, Thailand’s Center Point is the insider alternative.
-If you want somewhere homier, go to TCP.
-The owner does the cooking and her daughters wait on tables.
-The food here is also a little more fun.
-Their papaya salad, for example, is deep fried and piled high with green beans and shrimp.
-Also, the tamarind fried rice comes unmixed to the table, leaving it up to the diner to get the right proportions of sweet tamarind and super salty “salt egg” with each bite.
+Just a few doors down from SriPraPhai, Thailand’s Center Point is much smaller and slightly more compelling food-wise.
+Their signature papaya salad, for example, is deep-fried and piled high with green beans and shrimp.
+Also, the tamarind fried rice comes unmixed to the table, leaving it up to the diner to get the right proportions of sweet tamarind and salt egg with each bite.
 It’s a little challenging, but entirely worth it, and if you’re just looking for a casual weeknight spot to eat with one or two other people, we highly suggest this place.